VictorPerezAsuaje/NovaReporting/README.md

 * ✅ Easy to learn – Uses standard HTML/CSS for report design.
 * 🔁 Live previews – See changes immediately during development.
 * 🧪 Hot reload support – Works seamlessly with Visual Studio / VS Code.
-* 🎨 Style freely – Use CSS frameworks and icon libraries like Bootstrap or Font Awesome.
+* 🎨 Style freely – Use CSS frameworks and icon libraries like Bootstrap or Font Awesome (used for the sample pdfs shown here).
 * 📄 Cross-platform – Ideal for modern .NET Core web applications.

 ![Sample Report Preview](sample-report-preview.jpeg)